tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 Python Learning Journal: Step 1
 *******************************

-In this walk-through we will begin the process of creating an online learning journal using Python and the Flask web framework.
+In this tutorial we will begin the process of creating an online learning journal using Python and the Flask web framework.

 The walk-through is intended to get you to a working application as quickly as